bbhunter/10degres_hugo/content/posts/edf-subdomain-takeover.md

 2/ the resolver performs DNS queries on all subdomains grabbed and generated using massdns, trying to detect dead hosts, cnames...

-3/ the interpreter reads the output of the resolver and look for possible takeover using the fingerprints file.
+3/ the interpreter reads the output of the resolver and looks for possible takeover using the fingerprint file.
-It's inspired of subjack with some extra features like regexps support and the ignore list.
+It's inspired of subjack with some extra features like regexps support and an ignore list.

 The whole thing is daemon based and can be independently launched.
 Below some good findings.